 Woolino, makers of one of our favorite merino wool wearable blankets, also makes a wool footed pajama, might I add that it’s also tag-less.

 We love this pajama because it’s made of superfine merino wool, which naturally regulates baby’s body temperature – won’t overheat and won’t wake up cold.
+Seriously, merino wool is the shizzy.
 Wool is a wonderful fiber because it breathes, wicks away moisture, is soft, and is naturally fire resistant.

 A little pricey, but it’s super durable and will last – worth the $$!

 *Been using these with my kids for two years now, and they remain my absolute favorite!!

 7. LL Bean Toddlers’ and Kids’ Robes – $39